Electric Vehicle Charging 101

 Level 2 charging at home is enough for the vast majority of an electric vehicle driver’s needs.
 The same Chevy Bolt that takes more than 40 hours to charge at Level 1 can take less than 10 hours to charge at Level 2.
 And that’s a full charge from empty—most people don’t put more than 200 miles on their car in a day, so charging regularly takes less time than that.
 So instead of filling up from empty or close to it, like most drivers do at a gas station when the tank runs low, EV owners just plug in to top up their charge every night and wake up to a fully charged vehicle the next day—errand eliminated!

 Level 2 charging is also what’s available at most public chargers that are being installed at places like grocery stores, restaurants, and hotels.
 They’re a convenient resource to keep your car charged while you’re out and about away from home.
 And more are popping up daily.

 But these chargers won’t cut it when it comes to road trips far from home, and that’s where Level 3—or DC fast charging—fills its role.

 Level 3 chargers essentially send DC electricity straight from the power grid into an electric car’s battery.
 This allows them to bypass the car’s built-in charging limit and supply a huge amount of electricity in a short amount of time.
 Drivers can get recharged from empty and back on the road in 30 minutes or less, making Level 3 charging an ideal solution for road trips.

-Tesla’s Superchargers are the most well-known and well-established network of Level 3 chargers, but they are limited exclusively to Tesla vehicles.
+Tesla’s Superchargers are the most well-known and well-established network of Level 3 chargers, but they are limited exclusively to Tesla vehicles, with the exception of a pilot project in the Netherlands announced in November 2021.
 Other groups, like Electrify America, are working on building out their own networks of Level 3 chargers to make road trips easier for other electric vehicle drivers.